-As telematics systems are fundamentally technology driven, with today's fast development of telecommunication standards and hardware, as well as more capable software solutions, there is a wide variety of solutions that can be used in relation to the TSR.
+As telematics systems are fundamentally technology-driven, with today's fast development of telecommunication standards and hardware, as well as more capable software solutions, there is a wide variety of solutions that can be used concerning the TSR.

 This section seeks to provide comments on some of the questions TAPA receives on telematics systems.